michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 76

-1. To the chief Musician on Neginoth, A Psalm or Song of Asaph.In Judah is God known: his name is great in Israel.chief…: or, overseerof: or, for
+1. To the chief Musician on Neginoth, A Psalm or Song of Asaph.In Judah is God known: his name is great in Israel.

 2. In Salem also is his tabernacle, and his dwelling place in Zion.